alexpana/kreativity-ui/README.md

 - Added support for widget visibility
 - Added support for rendering rounded rectangles (radius from 2 to 6)
 - Added overlay panel to canvas.
 This panel is used to host popups and tooltips.
+- The update method is now properly called for every widget in the scene

 #### [0.1.0] - 2016-03-20
 - Added KrListView together with a Qt inspired abstract item model and selection model